JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 To highlight a region of text as a warning or error, the annotator calls `createErrorAnnotation()` or `createWarningAnnotation()` on the [`AnnotationHolder`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/AnnotationHolder.java) object passed to it, and optionally calls `registerFix()` on the returned [`Annotation`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/Annotation.java) object to add a quick fix for the error or warning.
 To apply additional syntax highlighting, the annotator can call [`AnnotationHolder.createInfoAnnotation()`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/AnnotationHolder.java) with an empty message and then call [`Annotation.setTextAttributes()`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/Annotation.java) to specify the text attributes key for the highlighting.

+See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in _IntelliJ Platform UI Guidelines_ on how to write message texts for highlighting/quick fixes.

 > **NOTE** See also [Code Inspections](code_inspections_and_intentions.md) which offer a more fine-grained control and some additional features.